marberts/muckpy/README.md

-# pyprob
+# Mucking about with Python

-Mucking about with probability and Python
+Assorted modules that I make as I learn Python.